zhchmmx/XMLSpriteSheetSpliter/README.md

 # XMLSpriteSheetSpliter

-An easy way to split images from Sprite Sheet downloaded in Kenney.
+An easy way to split images from Sprite Sheet downloaded in Kenney (Maybe also other websites).

-## Description

 ## Usage